 Wow thank you Lord.
 Thanks for the privilege.

 All that to say – put it all together.
 Look at the details.
 Look at the big picture.
 Do all you can to understand it and then put it all together.

 I will do what I am planning to do for the next level of Deeper Bible as well.
 I will give you the time to do it for yourself.
 Either now or when you get to it.
 Some of you are working through Gems but you are weeks behind because you are doing it at your pace.
 That is good; make it work for you.
-I plan to give you today and tomorrow to do that and I will come back on Monday with your comments and we will go from there.
+Next Gem we will return to your comments and questions and deal with those.
 I told you Gems were “live” and online.
 Give me your comment.
 Some of you may be thinking “Ian, you have spent 17 Gems already on the Temptations.
 Just move on or we will never finish Luke.”
 “Jesus will come back before you finish Luke, Ian.”

 So be it.

 Blessed is he who has learned to laugh at himself for he shall never cease to be entertained.Ian Vail

 The most influential person who will talk to you all day, is you.
 So, you should be very careful what you say to you.Zig Ziglar

 I not only use all the brains that I have, but all that I can borrow.Woodrow Wilson

 Aim high, even if you miss you’ll get better than just aiming low.Jeffrey Rachmat

 I would rather let my heart be without words than my words be without heart in my worship.Sidney Mohede